Austin Kearns: Miami Marlins

 Kearns signed a minor league contract with the Miami Marlins on January 25, 2012.
 He also received an invitation to spring training and would later make the Opening Day roster.

 On May 23, the Marlins placed Kearns on a 15-day disabled list after he strained his right hamstring.
 He returned on June 7.
 In 2012, he hit .245 with 6 doubles, 4 home runs, 16 RBI, 22 walks, and 2 stolen bases in 147 at bats.

 Kearns re-signed with Miami for the 2013 season.
 He was batting .185 through 19 games before he was placed on the bereavement list by the Marlins on May 5.
 His mother suffered a heart attack.
 Kearns did not return to the team after seven games, so the Marlins transferred him to the restricted list.

 Post-playing career and personal life

 Kearns did not officially announce his retirement from baseball.
 In 2015, following his mother's heart attack, he remained in Lexington to work with his sons' youth league teams and serve as a volunteer coach with Lexington Christian Academy.
-He also has hosted an annual golf tournament fundraiser with former Kentucky Wildcats baseball coach Keith Madison.
+He also has hosted an annual golf tournament fundraiser with former Kentucky Wildcats baseball coach Keith Madison Austin is now the head baseball coach at West Jessamine High School in Nicholasville, Ky.

 Kearns and his wife Abby have three children.